ryanio/bot-runner/README.md

 Set `BOT_RUNNER_INSTANCES` to a JSON array that mimics the structure of `env-example.json` with your own variables.

+The start command (default: `yarn run start`) will be run in the `node_modules` folder as specified by the key `bot`.
+To override the default start command, set on the instance key `command` with value e.g. `npm run anotherCommand`.

 To generate the string output for `BOT_RUNNER_INSTANCES` in this directory run `node` then `JSON.stringify(require('./env-example.json'))`.

 #### Delay